aaron777collins/MinecraftDatapackLanguage/docs/_docs/python-bindings.md

 ## Integration with MDL Files

-You can use the Python API alongside MDL files:
+You can use the Python bindings alongside MDL files:

 ```python
 from minecraft_datapack_language import Pack